mairovitzmario/todo_app_flutter/README.md

 # To-Do App

-A Flutter-based To-Do app that helps users manage their tasks efficiently.
+A Flutter-based To-Do app that helps users manage their task lists efficiently.
 The app provides a clean and intuitive interface, allowing users to create, read, update, and delete tasks with ease.

 ## Features